darakus188/the-matt-blog/content/socialanxiety.md

 [taxonomies]
 categories = ["Life"]
-tags = ["emotions", "social anxiety", "isolation"]
+tags = ["medical", "emotions", "social anxiety", "isolation"]
 +++

 I'm going to step out of my comfort zone and write about social anxiety.
 The thought of sharing something that I consider so personal with a complete stranger causes a fear response in me that I can feel in the pit of my stomach.
 But my therapist suggested that starting a blog could help me explore things like this, so I am going to try.